Optimal Horoball Packing Densities for Koszul-type tilings in Hyperbolic $3$-space: Preliminaries

 \section{Preliminaries}

 We use the projective Cayley--Klein model of hyperbolic geometry to preserves lines and convexity for the packing of simplex tilings with convex fundamental domains.
-Hyperbolic symmetries are modeled as Euclidean projective transformations using the projective linear group $\text{PGL}(4,\mathbb{R})$.
 In this section we review some key concepts, for a general discussion of the projective models of Thurston geometries see \cite{Mol97,MSz}.